Organic dust toxic syndrome: Diagnosis

 Diagnosis is first done through the inspection of the swollen mucosa in the mouth and visible airways.
 Any inspection of the lung stays nonetheless unapparent.

 Treatment

 The illness is generally self-limiting.
 Management on the whole is preventive, by limiting exposure to mouldy environments with ventilation, or by wearing respiratory protection such as facemasks.

 History

 It was recognised as a distinct clinical syndrome in the 1980s.
-Previously, cases had been reported and given various names such as pulmonary mycotoxicosis, silo unloader’s syndrome, grain fever, malt fever, toxin fever, humidifier fever, mill fever, toxic alveolitis or allergic alveolitis.
+Previously, cases had been reported and given various names such as pulmonary mycotoxicosis, silo unloader's syndrome, grain fever, malt fever, toxin fever, humidifier fever, mill fever, toxic alveolitis or allergic alveolitis.
 In 1994, the National Institute for Occupational Safety and Health published case reports and highlighted the urgency for study of the syndrome.

-Research and data collection in the agricultural industry is difficult, as many workers are casual.
+There are two primary types of dust exposure in agriculture: inorganic and organic.
+Often the cause of allergy illnesses like asthma, organic dusts come from both plant and animal sources.
+Inorganic dust illnesses are non-allergic lung reactions that originate in the soil.
+Asthma-like symptoms are linked to inorganic dust syndrome.

+External Factors

+Droughts

+In the Sierra Nevada, where the dust cycle has responded significantly to climate change, droughts have been a competing element.
+The primary factors are the increased greenhouse gas emissions that have contributed to global warming, which has had a significant impact on moisture levels and the possibility of evapotranspiration (the amount of water that evaporates from the ground to the amount of water that is accessible).
+Crop water intake is also calculated using potential evapotranspiration.
+Dust emissions have increased as a result of land use, industrial development, and animal grazing, particularly in the western United States.
+Furthermore,"Dust emissions in some regions have increased by up to 400% in the past several decades".